5 gold stocks and ETFs to watch

 Broadly speaking, gold stocks come with the same risks as other stocks.
 If you’re looking for growth potential, then there are some great opportunities in the market.
 But as with any industry, there is also the potential for low revenues and disruptions to the supply chain, which can affect share prices.

 Despite this, a lot of people view gold stocks as a great alternative to investing in the precious metal itself.
 The share prices of gold mining and production companies don’t necessarily respond as quickly to changes to the value of gold, which means they can be a good way to hedge exposure to gold prices.
 There are even those who believe that gold stocks have the potential to outperform gold itself.

-Instead of investing, with us you can trade gold stocks.
-You’ll be speculating on the underlying price of the company’s shares, without taking ownership of the stocks themselves.
+Instead of investing, you could trade gold stocks.
+You’d be speculating on the underlying price of the company’s shares, without taking ownership of the stocks themselves.

 When you trade with derivatives such as CFDs, you can go long and short – which means you can take a position on prices rising or falling.
 Especially given the volatile nature of the gold market, being able to go short provides a range of opportunities for traders.

 How to start trading gold stocks and ETFs